-At the recommendation of the network, the state will continue to utilize the same performance adjustment as in the previous year's plan.
-The state will continue to meet with the sstate association monthly to discuss the Joint Training and Technical Assistance Plan.
-The state will continue to meet with the network quarterly to collaborate and discuss updates and suggestions for improvements and training.
-All policies, procedures, and new projects are presented to this advisory committee for feedback and recommendations.
-The state will continue to use an email list for the entire network to advise on policy changes, new initiatives, and the dissemination of memorandums.
-The state will continue to use webinars, conference calls, and web-ex meetings to utilize technology to improve participation at the request of the network.
+At the recommendation of the network, the State will continue to utilize the same performance adjustment as in the previous years' plan.
+The state will continue to meet with the State Association monthly to discuss the Joint Training and Technical Assistance Plan.
+The State will continue to meet with the network quarterly to collaborate and discuss updates and suggestions for improvements and training.
+All policies, procedures, and new projects are presented to this Advisory Committee for feedback and recommendations.
+The State will continue to use an email list for the entire network to advise on policy changes, new initiatives, and the dissemination of memorandums.
+The State will continue to use webinars, conference calls, and web-ex meetings to utilize technology to improve participation at the request of the network.